TheOdinProject/top-meta/MODERATION/Moderation-Commands.md

 ```
 ?warn  [user] [reason] [link to private thread or message] Zaps received: [zaps] Total Zaps: [total zaps]
 ```
+If Dyno is unable to warn them, use a ?note with the above text and DM the user using the same text.
+If their DMs are closed, let them know in the private thread.

 ## `?warnings`
 [Docs](https://wiki.dyno.gg/en/commands/warning)